Manage Your Labs and Diagnostics

 - Support and linkage to care: Receiving an abnormal or positive test result is scary, and you are likely to have many follow-up questions.
 Receiving results through trusted medical providers helps to ensure proper support and linkage to care after a difficult diagnosis.

 If you’re interested in ordering your own tests, it’s best to speak with a trusted healthcare provider first.
-Read more on self-advocacy tips that you can use when requesting tests from your doctor.
+Read more on self-advocacy tips above in “Requesting Tests” that you can use when communicating with your doctor.